greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 **Response to belief 13**

 There are plenty of demagogues in politics and the public eye who are calling for the confiscation (under one form or another) of weapons that are currently in private hands.
-We already have thousands of laws on the books regulating guns and gun ownership, and believe it or not, criminals do not observe the law.
+We already have tens of thousands of laws on the books regulating guns, gun ownership, and gun usage, but believe it or not, criminals do not observe the law.
 What the author is calling for is more controls on law-abiding citizens, while allowing criminals a free hand.
 And this massive abridgment of our rights is called for because it *might* save one life?
 Please.
 And please stop calling your senseless policy proposals "sensible."
 Just stop.

 One thing the author does not mention is what else we might do that might save one person's life?
 I bet there is a long list, and that most would not be willing to give up the items on that list that deal with things other than guns.

 Per capita, the U.S. has a relatively high number of guns in private hands, and relatively few instances of mass shootings.
-Anyone who is serious about reducing the numbers of shootings further has to look at reducing the number of fatherless households (an unintended consequence of our generational welfare system), eliminating the mind- and mood-altering drugs given to children, and for bonus points, breaking down perpetrators and victims by race.
-Any way you slice it, though, the average legal gun owner is not the ones committing gun crimes.
+Anyone who is serious about reducing the numbers of shootings further has to look at reducing the number of fatherless households (an unintended consequence of our generational welfare system), eliminating the mind- and mood-altering drugs given to children, and for bonus points, breaking down perpetrators and victims by race so we can focus on the real problems.
+Any way you slice it, though, the average legal gun owner is not the one committing gun crimes.

 It is also useful to compare point 11 --- "the current administration is fascist" --- with the author's stance on gun ownership.
 Apparently, the author thinks that the Trump administration is intolerable, so someone else should do something about it ... someone with a gun, presumably ... after she and her friends infringe on our gun rights.
 Cuckoo.

 One more thing: This version of "gun control" does not work in the real world.
 In the real world, bad persons with guns are stopped by good persons with guns.
-If you think this means that only the police should have guns, then you are advocating turning us from citizens to subjects.
+If you think this means that only what you call the "fascist government" should have guns, then you are advocating turning us from citizens to subjects.
 There is no other way for one class of persons to have the right to bear arms while the underclass that supposedly grants them that status does not itself have the same right.

-Finally, everyone needs to bear in mind that without the rights to bear arms guaranteed under the 2nd Amendment, we would not have our other rights as expressed in the other nine original amendments.
+Finally, everyone needs to bear in mind that without the God-given right to bear arms guaranteed under the 2nd Amendment, we would not have our other rights as expressed in the other nine original amendments.

 ---